 The above story is just one typical scenario of the familiar "Can't" phenomenon.
 How many sales does your company turn away because your people are stuck in a mental "box"?

 This is the story of a basic principle of business.
 Just get rid of the word "Can't" from your company vocabulary.
 It will work miracles in the way your company functions, and in the way your company is perceived by your customers.

 Here is the pep talk I give in business consulting —

-Don’t tell the customer what you Can’t do, find a way to say “Yes”.
+Don’t tell the customer what you Can’t do, find a way to "Yes".

-Help the customer understand what you CAN do, then let them figure out if that will work for them.
+Help the customer understand what you CAN do, then let them decide if that will work for them.

-It’s just good customer service.
-There are so many examples of poor customer service, but it’s so easy to make the experience positive instead.
+We're talking about good 'ol customer service.
+There are so many examples of poor customer service, but it's so easy to make the experience positive instead.

 Another Example for the Pep Talk